Mohammadjamiu/tahugo_updated/content/signal-and-system/how-to-determine-if-a-signal-is-even-or-odd.md

 ---
 title: How to Determine if a Signal Is Even or Odd?
+slug: how to determine if a signal is even or odd
+postdate: April 6, 2023
+description:
-slug: To determine if a signal is even or odd, when you are given a function f(x) just substitute “-x” into the function f(x) which will result in f(-x).
+  To determine if a signal is even or odd, when you are given a function f(x) just substitute “-x” into the function f(x) which will result in f(-x).
   If f(-x) (the new function) is equal to the original function f(x) i.e., f(-x) = f(x) then, it is an even signal.
 But if f(-x) is equal to the negative version of the original function f(x) i.e f(-x) = -f(x) then, it is an odd signal.
-postdate: April 6, 2023
-description: odd signal
 categorylabel: Signals and Systems
 categories: '["Signals and Systems"]'
 image: /images/odd-signal-waveform.webp